ryzimmer/Foundry-PBTA-World-Sharing/README.md

 A Foundry VTT module to share Data between worlds via compendia.

+This is a forked version for my personal use

 ## Installation

 1. Go to the Add-on Modules tab within the FoundryVTT Configuration and Setup page.